cocodrilodog/tools-motion-kit/README.md

 	.Play(new Vector3(0, 0, 0), new Vector3(3, 0, 0), 2)
 	.SetOnComplete(() => Debug.Log("Motion Completed!!!"));
 ```
-Or this one with a function:
+Or this one, with a function:
 ```
 MotionKit.GetMotion(m_Ball, "Position", p => m_Ball.localPosition = p)
 	.Play(new Vector3(0, 0, 0), new Vector3(3, 0, 0), 2)